 Chateau La Nerthe Vineyards, Wines, Winemaking

-Chateau La Nerthe produces 3 red Chateauneuf du Pape wines and two Chateauneuf du Pape Blanc wines.
+Chateau La Nerthe produces 3 red Chateauneuf du Pape wines and 2 Chateauneuf du Pape Blanc wines.

 Chateau La Nerthe produces two white wines:

-Serving and Decanting Chateau La Nerthe with Wine, Food Pairing Tips
+Serving Chateau La Nerthe with Wine, Food Pairing Tips

 The white wine of Chateau La Nerthe is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Chateau La Nerthe also owns vines in the Cotes du Rhone appellation where they produce red and white wines at Domaine de la Renjarde, Domaine de la Renjarde Cotes du Rhone Villages les Terraces and Domaine de la Renjarde Massif d’Uchaux.